Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

         - `Address 2` = Transmitter
         - `Address 3` = Source
         - `Address 4` = Destination

+**Important notes on `Addresses`:**

+- 802.11 `management frames` **use three of the four available address fields** in an 802.11 frame.
+A management frame is also known as MAC Management Protocol Data Unit (MMPDU) and they do not use the Address 4 field which is only used with a mesh basic service set.

 **Each of the four 802.11 Address Fields may have one of 5 different interpretations:**